mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### rss

-Configuration for the website's RSS feed.
-If configured, it will generate an RSS file for subscriptions.
+Configuration for the website's RSS, if configured, an RSS file will be generated for the website for subscriptions.

 ```json
 {